ababaian/VIRUSxDISCVRY/apiovirus_anomala.md

 written by: [James Shi](https://github.com/jamesshi567)

 ### Apiovirus anomala
 *We believe based on current data that this virus has the closest relation to the Apis rhabdovirus.
-However, it remains unclassified beyond the family leve, as many rhabdoviruses are due to their high diversity.
+An initial blastx comparison of an assembly of the viral genome reveals hits from Apirs rhabdovirus 1 with 13% query coverage and 27.76% identity.
+However, it remains unclassified beyond the family level, as many rhabdoviruses are due to their high diversity.
 Thus, there is inherently some uncertainty in the assignment of a binomial name for this virus.
 I assigned a genus mimicking how "Apis" refers to bees, a highly suspected host for this virus.
 The second term anomala refers to the unexpected genomic organization of this virus.*

 [Optional: Tutorial 2 Generative AI Cover-art](img/<virusname>/cover.png)